miklevin/MikeLev.in/_posts/2024-10-24-api-ai-human-nuance.md

 ...for you see, I liked the nerdy API-simplification trick just like Jeremy Howard of ***using HTML element names as Python function names***.

+## Jeremy Develops Starlette-Based Web Framework with Semantic Names

+The end point of all that is what I did with one line of code just to sprinkle some HTML-like Python functions, Jeremy writes a whole friggn web development framework that does that trick to the nth degree with every HTML element, loaded with all the super-powers of his other favorite libraries like `starlette` so that it's not only a viable `flask` alternative, but far better in how it eliminates the need for a templating language like `liquid` from shopify/jekyll.
+I mean why have a template language when your Python functions are semantically named after the HTML elements they generate?
+Brilliant!

 Like maybe one person out there is going to ever appreciate this.
 What this means is that when I was working with Python, mostly in Jupyter Notebooks because I had "given up" web development, I liked to sprinkle really simple